ahmedelgabri/coding-styleguide/CSS.md

 ### BEM _OOCSS_

-BEM _Block, Element, Modifier_ is a OOCSS Methodology that helps to keep your component as modular, fixable & maintainable as possible.
+BEM _Block, Element, Modifier_ is an OOCSS Methodology that helps to keep your component as modular, fixable & maintainable as possible.

 Some posts that will help understand BEM:
 - [About HTML semantics and front-end architecture](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/)